-Our revenues from Internet connectivity services for enterprise accounted for 13.3%, 12.5% and 14.3% of our total revenues for the fiscal years ended March 31, 2015, 2016 and 2017, respectively.
+Our revenues from Internet connectivity services for enterprise accounted for 12.5%, 14.3% and 15.9% of our total revenues for the fiscal years ended March 31, 2016, 2017, and 2018 respectively.
 Revenues from Internet connectivity services for enterprise basically depend on the size of our customer base, the average contracted bandwidth and the unit price of our services.
 The market for Internet connectivity services for enterprise generally follows the trends written below:

 Increase in contracted bandwidth.
-Total contracted bandwidth for Internet connectivity services for enterprise customers increased to 2,773.3 Gbps as of March 31, 2017 from 2,315.9 Gbps for the previous fiscal year end.
-The number of IP service contracts for the bandwidth over 100 Mbps increased to 1,028 for the fiscal year ended March 31, 2017 from 899 for the previous fiscal year end.
+Total contracted bandwidth for Internet connectivity services for enterprise customers increased to 3,117.7Gbps as of March 31, 2018 from 2,773.3Gbps for the previous fiscal year end.
+The number of IP service contracts for the bandwidth over 100 Mbps increased to 1,126 for the fiscal year ended March 31, 2018 from 1,028 for the previous fiscal year end.
 This increase is mainly due to an increase in customers' demand for broader bandwidth for their Internet connectivity.
 The total contracted bandwidth for Internet connectivity services for enterprise is calculated by adding the contracted bandwidth for each of the following services: IP services, IIJ data center connectivity services and broadband services.
-Although we do not expect revenue per contract to grow largely in the fiscal year ending March 31, 2018 due to continuing competition, we believe that customer demand for broader bandwidth should continue as the use of broadband by corporate customers expands.
+Although we do not expect revenue per contract to grow largely in the fiscal year ending March 31, 2019 due to continuing competition, we believe that customer demand for broader bandwidth should continue as the use of broadband by corporate customers expands.
+We expect Internet traffic generated by CDN services to increase in the fiscal year ending March 31, 2019 as our equity method investee, JOCDN starts to provide CDN services to a large content provider and continue to provide CDN services to major Japanese broadcasting companies.
 We also try to acquire new customers and increase the bandwidth of existing customers as well as maintain the quality of our services to differentiate them from those of our competitors.

 Increasing demand for mobile data communications services.
 Demand for our mobile data communications service for enterprise called IIJ Mobile Service, which is provided under an MVNO scheme, has increased since its introduction in January 2008.
-IIJ Mobile Service's subscriptions increased to 857,903 as of March 31, 2017 from 431,030 for the previous fiscal year end.
+IIJ Mobile Service's subscriptions increased to 1,339,586 as of March 31, 2018 from 857,903 for the previous fiscal year end.
+The increase is mainly due to subscription accumulation through our MVNE clients as well as M2M and IoT type projects.
 We target corporate customers who are security conscious and looking for data communication services with strong security features such as VPN access and private access.
 Demands related to M2M connectivity and IoT are expected to increase.
 To capture the demand, we have developed related service line-ups.

 Increasing demands for MVNE transaction.
 We started "IIJ Mobile MVNO Platform Services" under which we operate as MVNE by providing our MVNO service platform to corporate customers so that they can incorporate MVNO services in their businesses.
-The related subscriptions, which are included in IIJ Mobile Services subscriptions, increased to approximately 582 thousand as of March 31, 2017 from approximately 251 thousand for the previous fiscal year end.
-MVNE revenue accounted for 11.7% and 28.5% of our Internet connectivity services for enterprise for the fiscal years ended March 31, 2016 and 2017, respectively.
-The number of MVNE clients as of March 31, 2017 was 124, which includes 81 cable TV operators nationwide, an increase of 18 clients from the previous fiscal year end.
+The related subscriptions, which are included in IIJ Mobile Services subscriptions, increased to approximately 825 thousand as of March 31, 2018 from approximately 582 thousand for the previous fiscal year end.
+MVNE revenue accounted for 28.5% and 38.9% of our Internet connectivity services for enterprise for the fiscal years ended March 31, 2017 and 2018, respectively.
+The number of MVNE clients as of March 31, 2018 was 137, which includes 85 cable TV operators nationwide, an increase of 13 clients from the previous fiscal year end.
 Most of the clients are cable television operators which sell our inexpensive SIM cards together with their services such as ISP services to individual households all over Japan.